LangYeastEvoLab/Common-CNVs/README.md

 You should have a .txt file for each sample containing CNV information

+Place all these files in your working directory

-Import all text files and create column with file name
+Import all text files and create column with file name:

   ```
   file_list <- list.files(pattern=".*.txt")